 Joe Stockunas, group vice president, Electronics Systems, is responsible for management of Nordson’s worldwide electronics business.
 The business unit supplies precision dispense, plasma, test and inspection systems to advanced semiconductor packaging, LED and printed circuit board assembly markets.
 The business operates manufacturing facilities in Aylesbury, England, Carlsbad and Concord, CA, and Suzhou, China.
 Joe previously held leadership positions in Air Products & Chemicals’ Electronic Division.
 He has served on the boards of Showa Denka Air Products, Kawaski, Japan, The Beth

-Larry Smith currently serves as President of Tokyo Electron America, Inc. (TEA), a wholly owned subsidiary of Tokyo Electron Limited (TEL) based in Tokyo, Japan.
-He joined the company in 2000.
-Larry has more than 25 years of management experience in the semiconductor industry.
-Prior to becoming TEA President, he served in a variety of roles over the last fifteen years to include Vice President of Business Unit Operations, Vice President of the SPE1 Division (Clean Track and Surface Preparation Systems), and Vice President of the Clean Track Business Unit.
+Larry Smith currently serves as President of Tokyo Electron America, Inc. (TEA) and Tokyo Electron US Holdings (TEH), wholly owned subsidiaries of Tokyo Electron Limited (TEL) based in Tokyo, Japan with regional revenues over $1 billion annually and over 1600 employees.
+He joined the company in June 2000.
+Mr. Smith has more than 29 years of management experience in the semiconductor industry.

 Michael D. Slessor has served as the Chief Executive Officer of FormFactor, Inc. since December 2014, and as a Director since October 2013.
 Mike served as President from October 2013 to December 27, 2014, and as Senior Vice President and General Manager, MicroProbe Product Group from October 2012 to October 2013.
 Before joining FormFactor, he was President and Chief Executive Officer of MicroProbe from July 2008 through the October 2012 closing of FormFactor’s acquisition of MicroProbe.